Kevin4Markey/DEMS/README.md

-# DEMS
+# DLMS
-Data Entry Management System
+Data Log Management System
 ########################

 Description

-This application serves as a tool for businesses that need immediate data logs to be quickly saved and accessed -- dramatically improving efficiency within field diagnostic, troubleshoting, and client analytics -- additionally streamlining accurate data logs that are compiler compliant.
+This application serves as a tool for businesses that need immediate data logs to be quickly saved and accessed -- dramatically improving efficiency within field diagnostics, troubleshoting, and client-side analytics -- additionally streamlining accurate data logs that are compiler compliant.
 The application can quickly be accessed from any terminal, making it ideal for field technicians.

-Why use DEMS?
+Why use DLMS?

 It is very secure - most linux systems and MacOS systems are inherently secure - in addition DEMS requires zero network connectivity.